The Arts

 • aesthetic knowledge and respect for music and music practices across global communities, cultures and musical traditions

-• understanding of music as an aural art form, its relationship with other arts forms and contributions to cultures and societies.
+• understanding of music as an aural art form, its relationship with other art forms and contributions to cultures and societies.

 The Arts, Music Progression of Learning